tapstream/tapstream-sdk/docs/docs.md

 {% elif platform == 'win8' %}

-* Extract Tapstream.winmd from the SDK zip file.
+* Extract TapstreamMetrics.winmd from the SDK zip file.
 * Open your project in Visual Studio.
 * Right click on your project in the Solution Explorer, and select "Add Reference...".
-* Click the "Browse" button and select Tapstream.winmd from the location you extracted it to.
+* Click the "Browse" button and select TapstreamMetrics.winmd from the location you extracted it to.

 {% elif platform == 'winphone' %}

-* Extract Tapstream.dll from the SDK zip file.
+* Extract TapstreamMetrics.dll from the SDK zip file.
 * Open your project in Visual Studio.
 * Right click on your project in the Solution Explorer, and select "Add Reference...".
-* Click the "Browse" button and select Tapstream.dll from the location you extracted it to.
+* Click the "Browse" button and select TapstreamMetrics.dll from the location you extracted it to.

 {% endif %}